girisha30/Daily-Blog-Internship/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Week8 : 23-March-2022 to 29-March-2022**
    ##  ADO.net
+   ### What is ?
+   ADO.NET is a module of .Net Framework which is used to establish connection between application and data sources.
+Data sources can be such as SQL Server and XML.
+   ADO.NET consists of classes that can be used to connect, retrieve, insert and delete data.

+Learnings:
 - Went through the ADO.NETarning pdf given by the Company and learnt about its objects.
 - learnt about the ADO.NET Data Providers.
 Itis used to connect to the database, execute commands and retrieve the record.
 - Studied about ADO.NET SQL Server.
 This tool is used to handle database.